MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-task15.md

 3. Set the toggle switch to **ON** and make sure the tires do not turn.
 4. Press the big, red button on the steering wheel.
 5. Verify the right rear tire is turning clockwise when the big, red button and stops turning when the button is released.
-	* **If the right rear tire does not behave as described, stop here and check your wiring!**
+	* **If the right rear tire does not rotate as described, stop here and check your wiring!**
+6. If the car works as it should:
+	* Press the button on the dashboard to turn off the car.
+	* Set the toggle switch to **OFF**.

 ## Preparation for delivery